bldl/emplace-spidermonkey/README.md

    ```
    4ai.
 If HasProperty(handler, "update") is true, then
    ```
+   If the key was found in the map, we want to update the pair.
+The next step is to check if an update function was specified in the the handler.

    In Javascript almost "everything" is an object.
 All values except primitives are objects.
-This means we can use selfhosted Object methods on almost "everything".
+This means we can use selfhosted Object methods in selfhosted Map method implementations.

    ```cpp
    // Code snippet from Object.cpp